Fl4m3Ph03n1x/market_manager/README.md

 You can also logout by clicking in your username at the top right corner if you wish.

+# Code signing policy

+Free code signing provided by [SignPath.io](https://about.signpath.io), certificate by [SignPath Foundation](https://signpath.org).

+- Authors, reviewers, and approvers: [Fl4m3Ph03n1x](https://github.com/Fl4m3Ph03n1x) (sole maintainer)
+- Privacy policy: This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

 # Developer Guide

 This guide describes a developer setup for Windows.